Last updated: March 2026

 We had a lot of those questions ourselves when we planned our first family trip in 2023.

-Hanna was 2.5 years old at the time and Nina was only 4.5 months and that was supposed to be our first trip since Nina was born, and first big journey as a family.
+Hanna was 2.5 years old at the time and Nina was only 4.5 months.
+It was supposed to be our first trip since Nina was born, and a first big journey as a family.

 Even though we have done fair amount of traveling pre-kids — both solo and as a couple, we have been relatively unadventurous ever since Hanna was born — primarily because of Covid, we kept our trips close to home.